Transfer Student FAQs

 - Only courses with a “C” grade or 2.0 or better GPA (undergraduate), or “B” grade or 3.0 or better GPA (graduate/doctoral) will be eligible for transfer credit.
 No transfer credit will be awarded for courses that were failed, withdrawn, or have not met the transfer credit criteria.

 - Only college level and post-secondary degree applicable courses will be eligible for transfer credit.
 Continuing Education Units are not accepted at CTU as transfer credit, however they may be accepted as Professional Training/Certification credit.
-A PLA evaluator can tell you more.
+A Prior Learning Assessment Evaluator can tell you more.

 - Duplication of course transfer is not permitted in any degree program.